 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a shower only to find that the water doesn’t drain it, you’re aware of how annoying it can be.
-It’s not just slowing down your morning routine, however, it can be harder to clean up after you’re finished.
-While chemical drain cleaners are sometimes effective, they may also damage your pipes and cause harm to the environment.
-The positive side lies in the a lot of ways that you can unblock a shower drain, without the need for harsh chemicals.
+If you’ve ever taken a shower only to discover that the water doesn’t drain then you’ll be aware of how frustrating it could be.
+It’s not just slowing down your morning routine, but it can also be harder to clean up after having finished.
+Although chemical drain cleaners are sometimes effective, they can also damage your pipes and cause harm to the environment.
+The good news is that there are plenty of natural ways to unblock the shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are several natural methods to unblock a shower drain for example, baking soda or vinegar or a wire hanger or a dry/wet vacuum.
+- There are many natural methods to get rid of the blockage in a shower, such as using vinegar and baking soda, a wire hanger, or a dry/wet vacuum.

-- To use baking soda with vinegar: gather items, clean drain cover and obstructions, and pour baking soda in, then vinegar.
-Wait 30 minutes, then flush with boiling water.
+- For baking soda and vinegar method: Gather ingredients, unblock the drain cover and any obstructions, and pour baking soda, followed by vinegar.
+Wait for 30 minutes before flushing with boiling water.

-- To use wire hanger method Straighten the wire hanger and leave one end in its original form Create a hook at the end, then insert it into the drain and let it catch hair and other debris out.
+- To use wire hanger method: straighten out wire hanger and leave one end in its original form, create a hook at the top, and then place it in the drain to fish hair and debris out.

-- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode and cover drains overflowing with cloth or tape, attach hose creating an air-tight seal.
-Then turn off the vacuum after three minutes.
+- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode, cover overflow drains with tape or cloth, join the hose and create an airtight seal, then turn on the vacuum for three minutes.

-- Avoid future blockages by using hair strainers in your shower.
-You can also run hot water following each use and refraining from running grease down your drains.
+- Be prepared for blockages in the future by using a hair strainer in your shower, running hot water after every use and refraining from pouring grease down your drains.

 - Baking soda